wahyd4/aria2-ariang-docker/README.md

 * wahyd4/aria2-ui:arm32
 * wahyd4/aria2-ui:arm64

-> ‼️ If you are running this docker image on Raspberry Pi，please use tag `arm32`
+> ‼️ If you plan to run this docker image on Raspberry Pi，please use tag `arm32`

 ## How to run